 Archives also have a crucial role to play in the preservation of a representative and accessible history of Canada.
 Holdings need to be described in a way that is respectful to Indigenous worldviews, Indigenous people have a right to access material created by and written about them, and that access should not involve insurmountable barriers.
 Archives play a crucial role in ensuring all sides of the past are documented and archivists need to look at their practices to ensure Indigenous voices are being preserved in a complete and respectful way.

 Archives and museums which hold material created by Indigenous people or who create exhibits on the history of Indigenous people need to look toward better models of collaboration.
 Not simply token collaboration which sees an elder opening meetings but collaboration which involves First Nation, Métis, and Inuit people in a meaningful and respectful way.
 The creation of best practices and guidelines for archives and museums that are developed at a national level would be a huge step forward in the heritage field.
 I hope that the heritage profession at large takes heed of the TRC’s words and thinks carefully about how it can help work toward reconciliation.

-Krista McCracken is the Archives Supervisor at Algoma University’s Shingwauk Residential School and Wishart A. Library.
+Krista McCracken is the Archives Supervisor at Algoma University’s Shingwauk Residential School and Arthur A. Wishart Library.
 She is a co-editor of Activehistory.ca